ThomasAkam/PFC-BG_model/README.md

 The file `run_experiment.py` contains functions to run a simulation experiment and analyse the data.

--  `run_experiments()` runs 12 simulation runs each for the two model variants shown in the figure and saves the data to disk.
+-  `run_experiments()` runs 12 simulation runs each for the two model variants shown in the figure and saves the data in the `data` folder.
--  `analyse_experiments()` loads the saved data and runs the analyses to generate the figure panels.
+-  `analyse_experiments()` loads the saved data and runs the analyses, saving figure panels in the `plots` folder.

 ## Requirements: